ConsenSysMesh/ujo.js/readme.md

 compile && migrate contracts to private chain
 `npm run private-ujo-network`

+[ADD A NOTE - ADD .ENV FILE]

 This `cd`s into each smart contract package, compiles the contracts, and then migrates them to the chain

 `npm run clean-contracts` removes all the built smart contracts

+## testing

+Make sure you've run: `npm run private-ujo-network` to have a private chain up and running

+from the root directory: `yarn test`

+or cd into any single package, and run `yarn test`

+(right now we get stuck on the issue with non-payable constructor)